Sankarabharanam (1980 film): Plot

 Over time, while pop music is on the ascendant, the popularity of classical music wanes, Sastri loses his audience and, with them his comfortable lifestyle.
 Ten years later, Sastri is living in a small house with his daughter, who has grown into adulthood.
 Meanwhile, Tulasi has inherited her mother's property after her mother's demise.

 Tulasi has a ten-year-old son, the result of her rape, and desires that he become Sastri's student.
+She intends to make her son, the outcome of an evil, an ornament to adorn Shankara Sastri as his disciple, just as how a venomous snake becomes an ornament of Lord Shiva (Shankara - Shiva, aabaranam- ornament) and therefore, Shankara's aabharanam - Shankarabharanam.
 Tulasi gets her son to pretend to be homeless, entering Sastri's household as a servant.
 Tulasi is content to watch from a distance as her son gradually becomes Sastri's musical protege.

 Pamulaparti Venkata Kameswara Rao, a schoolteacher by profession but a dilettante singer at heart, falls in love with Sarada.
 Although Sastri rejects the alliance at first, he agrees after hearing the man sing at the village temple.

 Tulasi arranges for a concert on the day of Sarada's wedding, in a new auditorium which she named for her mentor.
 Sastri sings at the concert but suffers a heart attack part-way through it.
 His disciple, Tulasi's son, takes over from the sidelines and continues singing the song.

 As Sastri watches his student with pride, he also sees Tulasi at the side of the hall and realizes that the boy is Tulasi's son.
 A doctor is brought to attend to Sastri, but Sastri waves him off, knowing that his end is near.
-As Tulasi's son completes the song, Sastri symbolically anoints the boy as his musical heir by giving his "aabharanam" (his leg bracelet) to him and dies.
+As Tulasi's son completes the song, Sastri symbolically anoints the boy as his musical heir by giving his "aabharanam" (his leg bracelet, or "Ganda Penderam"), once bestowed by society to honor him and effectively became a part of him, to him and dies.
 Tulasi comes running to her guru, and dies at his feet.
 The film ends on this tragic but uplifting note, as Sastri's newly-wed daughter and son-in-law take charge of Tulasi's son.